metabase/metabase/docs/embedding/static-embedding.md

 your_metabase_embedding_url/your_signed_jwt?filter=true
 ```

 The signed JWT is generated using your [Metabase secret key](#regenerating-the-secret-key).
-It tells Metabase that the request for filtered data can be trusted, so it's safe to display the results at the new embedding URL.
+The secret key tells Metabase that the request for filtered data can be trusted, so it's safe to display the results at the new embedding URL.
+Note that this secret key is shared for all static embeds, so whoever has access to that key will have access to all embedded artifacts.

 If you want to embed charts with additional interactive features, like [drill-down](https://www.metabase.com/learn/questions/drill-through) and [self-service querying](../questions/query-builder/introduction.md), see [Interactive embedding](./interactive-embedding.md).